virtuozzo/cloudscripting-docs/docs/creating-templates/user-input-parameters.md

 }
 ```

-In all the other cases, i.e. when a custom error is not predefined within the `errorHandler` block, the default pop-up window type is *error* with an output message.
+In all the other cases, i.e. when a custom error is not predefined within the *errorHandler* block, the default pop-up window type is *error* with an output message.

-#Success Text Customization
+# Success Text Customization

-It is possible to customize (in confines of a manifest) the *success* text, which is displayed upon successful application installation either at the dashboard or via email notification.
+It is possible to customize the *success* text that is displayed upon successful application installation either at the dashboard or in the email notification.

+<b>Examples</b>

-- Setting a relative to `baseUrl` link, which points path to the <b>*README.md*</b> file for its content to be displayed within the *success* response.
+- Setting a <a href="http://docs.cloudscripting.com/creating-templates/basic-configs/#relative-links" target="blank">relative link</a> to *baseUrl*, which points path to the <b>*README.md*</b> file for its content to be displayed within the *success* response.
 ``` json
 {
     "type" : "update",